 Principles of Marketing (3, Fall) This class teaches principles of the four important elements of the marketing mix: product, place, promotions and price strategies.
 The business world revolves around the relationship and communication between buyers and sellers.
 This class offers marketing strategies and tactics to promote effective relationships with customers.
 This course reviews current trends in electronic commerce and consumer products.
-(Prerequisites: BUSS 2930, BUSS 2950)
+(Prerequisites: BUSS 2920 or BUSS 2930, and BUSS 2950)